2024 Pacific hurricane season: Retirement

-On April 2, 2025, during the 47th Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the name John from its rotating name lists due to the severity of the damage and number of deaths the storm caused, and it will not be used again in the Eastern Pacific basin.
+On April 2, 2025, during the 47th Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the name John from its rotating name lists due to the severity of the damage and number of deaths the storm caused, particularly in Mexico, and it will not be used again in the Eastern Pacific basin.
 The name was replaced with Jake, which will first appear on the 2030 season list.

 Season effects

 This is a table of all of the storms that formed in the 2024 Pacific hurricane season.
 It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2024 USD.